-Ashley Heath contains Moors Valley Country Park, and is managed in partnership with Bournemouth, Christchurch and Poole Council.
+Ashley Heath contains Moors Valley Country Park, and is managed in partnership with Dorset Council.
 Much of the focus for recreational activity and infrastructure is around the visitor centre at the western side.
 Moors Valley is a popular day visitor attraction for both 'locals' and for those from further afield.
 Current estimates suggest the site receives in excess of 1 million day visits a year.
 It is one of the most visited sites in Forestry England's portfolio.
 The site offers: a car park (for which there is a charge) with a capacity in excess of 500 spaces, a visitor centre with a café and toilets and picnic facilities, walking and cycling trails, high ropes and tree top experiences, orienteering and Segways.
 A new car park is currently nearing completion and is located within sub compartments 2522b and 2522i and is of approximately 0.74 ha by area and is not reflected in the following table.

 Since the publication of the last plan, Forestry England has obtained the freehold of approximately 8 hectares of woodland on the southern boundary of the site bound by the Horton Road, entrance to the park and the Forestry England site office and compound, effectively much of compartment 2532.

-Additionally, approximately 73ha of leasehold land is within the Hampshire Minerals and Waste Plan with a planning application likely to be submitted in 2020.
-The forest plan may need to be revisited once the outcome is confirmed.
+Additionally, approximately 73ha of leasehold land is within the Hampshire Minerals and Waste Plan and the forest plan may need to be revisited subject to the planning application.